ataul-ui/microservice-containers/README.md

+This is the helper reposityory for the kube cloud project, if you wanna run the container do pull my for dockerhub as well as the rabbitmq container

 Hi this is the repo that contains the consumer and publisher containers, that are used in the microservices project.
 I have deployed them on dockerhub